Kissi Agyebeng

 Kissi Agyebeng (born 2 July 1978) is a Ghanaian lawyer, academic, and the Special Prosecutor of Ghana since 2021.
-Prior to his appointment, he was a lecturer at the University of Ghana, Managing Partner at Cromwellgray LLP, and the Chairman of the Electronic Communications Tribunal of Ghana.
+Prior to his appointment, he was a lecturer at the University of Ghana, Managing Partner at Cromwell Gray LLP, and the Chairman of the Electronic Communications Tribunal of Ghana.

 Early life and education (1978–2006)

 Agyebeng was born on 2 July 1978 and hails from Kwahu Nkwatia, in the Eastern Region.
 He attended the Accra Academy where he obtained his Ordinary Level (O-Level) certificate in 1994 and his Advanced Level (A-Level) certificate in 1996.

 Following his secondary education, he gained admission to study law at the University of Ghana, where he graduated in 2001 as the best-graduating student of his batch, winning the Bentsi-Enchill Award for Best Graduating Law Student.
 Agyebeng continued at the Ghana School of Law in 2001, and graduated in 2003 with the E.N.
 Sowah Memorial Award for Best Student in Family Law.

 That same year, he was called to the Ghana Bar.

 In 2004 he enrolled at the Schulich School of Law, Dalhousie University, where he studied Marine and Environmental Law, graduating in 2005.

 Following his postgraduate studies at Dallhousie, he entered Cornell Law School, Cornell University, for another master's degree program in Corporate Law and Securities Regulation.
 At Cornell, he was the editor of the Cornell LL.M.
 Newsletter.